History of Gloria Estefan in Timeline

 1990: Tour bus crash

-In January 1991, Gloria Estefan released the concept album Into the Light and performed "Coming Out of the Dark" at the American Music Awards to a standing ovation.
+In January 1991, Gloria Estefan released the concept album "Into the Light" and performed "Coming Out of the Dark" for the first time at the American Music Awards.

-1992: U.S. Delegation to the United Nations
+1992: Public Member of the U.S. Delegation to the United Nations

 In 1992, Gloria Estefan served as a public member of the U.S. Delegation to the 47th Session of the United Nations' General Assembly Opening Plenary.

-May 1993: Ellis Island Medal of Honor
+May 1993: Receiving the Ellis Island Medal of Honor

 In May 1993, Gloria Estefan received the Ellis Island Medal of Honor, the highest award given to a naturalized U.S. citizen.

-June 1993: Release of Spanish-Language Album Mi Tierra
+June 1993: Release of Mi Tierra album

-In June 1993, Gloria Estefan released her first Spanish-language album Mi Tierra, which achieved significant success and earned her a Grammy Award.
+In June 1993, Gloria Estefan released her first Spanish-language album, "Mi Tierra".

-September 1993: Release of First Christmas Album
+September 1993: Release of Christmas Through Your Eyes

-In September 1993, Gloria Estefan released her first Christmas album, Christmas Through Your Eyes, which was also notable for being the first album not produced by her husband.
+In September 1993, Gloria Estefan released her first Christmas album, "Christmas Through Your Eyes".

-1993: Honorary Doctoral Degree from the University of Miami
+1993: Honorary doctoral degree from the University of Miami

 October 1994: Release of Hold Me, Thrill Me, Kiss Me

-In October 1994, Gloria Estefan released Hold Me, Thrill Me, Kiss Me, a cover album featuring her favorite songs from the 1960s and 1970s, which achieved commercial success.
+In October 1994, Gloria Estefan released "Hold Me, Thrill Me, Kiss Me", a cover album featuring some of her favorite songs from the 1960s and 1970s.

-December 1994: Birth of Daughter, Emily
+December 1994: Birth of daughter, Emily

 1994: Musicares Person of the Year